TheGgito/SimpleDiscordAutoVCBot/README.md

 # Simple Discord Auto VC Bot

-This is a Discord bot designed to manage temporary voice channels on a server.
-It automatically creates a "Temp" voice channel when a user joins a "Create" channel and moves them to the newly created channel.
-It also deletes empty "Temp" channels after users leave.
-This bot is useful for managing temporary voice chats on Discord.
+This is a Discord bot designed to easily and fast create temporary voice channals for your discord server.

+## How it works!
+Just simply create a voice channal that hast the text "create" in it and your done.
+Example: "Create-GermanVC", "Englisch-Create", ....

 ## Features